DogFingerStudios/yanorra-wiki/README.md

 (TBD)

-# Calendar System (Post-Drift)
+# Calendar System

-- Time is measured in planetary rotations ("cycles").
-- Traditional years are no longer used.
-Instead, time is logged in:
+Time used to be measured in years, but after The Drift, the concept of a "year" became unreliable due to the planet's erratic orbit.
+Now time is measured by rotations the planet makes on its axis, called "cycles".
+These cycles are roughly equivalent to one Earth day.

     - 1 cycle   = day
     - 1 decara  = 10 cycles
     - 1 centara = 100 cycles
     - 1 milarna = 1,000 cycles

-- Dates are recorded in the format: **centara.decara.day**
-  Example: `142.22.8` = 142,228 days since The Drift
+Dates are recorded in the format: **centara.decara.day**.
+For example: `142.22.8` = 142,228 days since The Drift

-- The current date is approximately `146.10.0` (146,100 days since The Drift)
+The current date is approximately `146.10.0`, meaning that about 146,100 days have passed since The Drift, or about 400 Earth years.

 # Geopolitics